AlexanderKvashnin/QE_tutorial/LAB1.md

 !    total energy              =     -99.34996271 Ry
 !    total energy              =     -99.34993847 Ry
 ```
-You can easily check how fast energy converges with respect to relaxation time.
+You can easily check how fast energy converges with respect to relaxation steps.
-All required information about the structure is summarized in the output file
+All required information about the structure is summarized in the output file named `output.opt`
 Similar command to get lattice parameters is
 ```
 grep -A3 CELL_PARAMETERS output.opt | tail -3